“We Came Here,

 And we who are walking in the footsteps of those who lost and won in years past have the task of fixing it, just like they did.

-Ten or 15 years from now when some of the folks working on our teams are walking on Mars, or the moon, or flying in the cold dark between the planets, that demon will find us again.
+Many years from now when some of the folks working on our teams are walking on Mars, or the Moon, or flying in the cold dark between the planets, that demon will find us again.

 And when their children’s children are growing up under alien suns and their ships are plowing the void between the stars, he’ll be there too.